-Factors Associated With Heart Failure Readmissions From Skilled Nursing Facilities
+Factors Associated with Heart Failure Readmissions from Skilled Nursing Facilities

-Despite guideline-driven pharmacological therapies and careful transitional care, the rates of preventable hospital re-admission
+Background: Despite guideline-driven pharmacological therapies and careful transitional care, the rates of preventable hospital re-admission

 of heart failure patients and associated costs remain unacceptably high in the SNF populations.
 Transfer to SNF is one strategy

 to limit hospitalizations.
 As such, 25% of patients are still symptomatic at time of discharge.

 Purpose: The objective of this study is to identify patient factors affecting re-admissions of HF patients residing in SNF within 30-days.